Wednesday, March 11, 2020

 Ladyfingers

-Shepard Rifkin was a New Yorker born in 1918 whose writing career began in 1956 as the author of several Western paperbacks.
-He shifted gears in 1969 to pen a grizzly police procedural mystery called “Ladyfingers” that remains available today as a $3 ebook.
-After much searching, I could find no record of Mr. Rifkin’s death, so my hope is that he is enjoying a spry and fulfilling life somewhere at age 101.
+Shepard Rifkin was a New Yorker born in 1918 whose writing career began in 1956 as the author of several western paperbacks.
+He shifted gears in 1969 to pen a grisly police procedural mystery called Ladyfingers that remains available today as a $3 ebook.
+After much searching, I could find no record of Mr. Rifkin’s death, so my hope is that he is enjoying a spry and fulfilling life somewhere at age 100-something.

 The Police Commissioner (a position historically held by Teddy Roosevelt) has received two small packages each containing a severed finger of an unknown woman.
 The quality of the manicure makes it unlikely that the digits were from indigent corpses used as med school cadavers.
 Where is the rest of the woman?
 Why send the fingers to the Police Commissioner without any demands?
 Despite a successful, but unremarkable, history as a narcotics officer, Sanchez is assigned the case, and he immediately feels that he’s over his head.
 His narration concerning his frequent missteps are quite funny.